 Between 2014 and 2018, there were 161 crashes on SR 429 between the I-4 ramps and Seidel Road interchanges.
-Another 41 crashes were reported on the SR 429 ramps in the five year analysis period.
+Another 41 crashes were reported on the SR 429 ramps in the project limits for the five year analysis period.
 A higher concentration of crashes was reported in the merge/diverge areas, particularly at US 192 and I-4 interchanges.